damianoognissanti/bbl/README.md

 nix-channel --add https://github.com/nix-community/home-manager/archive/master.tar.gz home-manager nix-channel --update
 ```
-There is a bug that makes some home manager paths conflict with nix' paths, so set nix priority here.
+There is a bug that makes some home manager paths conflict with the nix paths, so set nix priority here.

 You need to change the command below so that it uses the version of nix that is installed on your system here.

 To find which nix version you have installed just run `nix-env -q`
 ```
 nix-env --set-flag priority 0 nix-2.20.3